-Current Policy Consultation Proposal Recommended Policy Commentary licence before 1st January 2021.
-Vehicles that do not meet the CAZ emission standards for their type of fuel will not be exempted from paying the daily CAZ charge gradual reduction in the number of vehicles that can continue to work throughout 2020 instead of a sudden loss of vehicles on 1st January 2020.
-4. Supplementary Test Plus / Exceptional Condition Test No vehicle over the age of 14 years will have its licence renewed unless the vehicle is able to pass the Supplementary Test Plus, in which case the vehicle licence may be renewed on a year by year basis, subject to passing the Supplementary Test Plus on each occasion.
-Also referred to as the 'Exceptional Condition Test' We will discontinue the Supplementary Test Plus.
-From 1 st January 2020 we will discontinue the Supplementary Test Plus (exceptional condition test) except for the case of CVRAS retrofitted hackney carriages that are allowed to go over the 15 year age limit.
-The recommendation is the same as the proposal with the addition of the provision for CVRAS retrofitted hackney carriages.
+Current Policy Consultation Proposal Recommended Policy Commentary licence before 1 st January 2021.
+Vehicles that do not meet the CAZ emission standards for their type of fuel will not be exempted from paying the daily CAZ charge gradual reduction in the number of vehicles that can continue to work throughout 2020 instead of a sudden loss of vehicles on 1 st January 2020.
+4. Supplementary Test Plus / We will discontinue the From 1 st January 2020 we will The recommendation is the Exceptional Condition Test Supplementary Test Plus. discontinue the Supplementary Test same as the proposal with the No vehicle over the age of 14 years will have its licence renewed unless the vehicle is able to pass the Supplementary Test Plus , in which case the vehicle licence may be renewed on a year by year basis, subject to passing the Supplementary Test Plus on each occasion.
+Also referred to as the 'Exceptional Condition Test' Plus (exceptional condition test) except for the case of CVRAS retrofitted hackney carriages that are allowed to go over the 15 year age limit. addition of the provision for CVRAS retrofitted hackney carriages.
 This will require all vehicles to be replaced when they reach the 15- year age limit (subject to the exemption for CVRAS approved retrofitted technology and the higher age limit for ULEV vehicles) and will help to future-proof the fleet of licensed vehicles in relation to compliance with more stringent emission standards.
-5. Licence Transfer A hackney carriage vehicle licence may only be transferred to another A hackney carriage vehicle licence may only be transferred to another vehicle (that is to say separated from We do not propose to change this policy.
+5. Licence TransferA hackney carriage vehicle licencemay only be transferred to another A hackney carriage vehicle licence may only be transferred to another vehicle (that is to say separated from We do not propose to change this policy.
 Maintaining this requirement means that each